Alientation/32-bit-Emulator/README.md

   * Directly accessing RAM to read instructions leads to another 3x speed up to 39 million instructions per second, though this does not use virtual memory...
     * Up to 42 million when inlining many core functions
   * 55 million when removing memory out of bounds check.. might still want to keep that, but oh boy i need that gain
-  * 75 million with some indirection regarding virtual memory (tho not fully in use) and with all libraries built in release mode
+  * 75 million with some indirection regarding virtual memory (tho not fully in use) and with all libraries built in release mode (155 million with the indirection factored out!!)
-  * 155 million with the indirection factored out!!
+  * 165 million after transitioning from error codes to exceptions for most of the project (110 million with the indirection)
 * Clean up and HEAVILY refactor code :~)
 * Documentation!